 Connect To Remote Loader: Select Yes or No to determine if the driver will use the Remote Loader.
-For more information, see Configuring the Remote Loader and Drivers in the NetIQ Identity Manager Setup Guide.
+For more information, see Configuring the Remote Loader and Drivers in the NetIQ Identity Manager Setup Guide for Linux or Configuring the Remote Loader and Drivers in the NetIQ Identity Manager Setup Guide for Windows.